 Getting a chainsaw for your woodworking needs is just the first step, and it’s not a guarantee fewer headaches while doing your projects.
 Not reading the manual and not understanding how to use it properly can cause more anxiety for typical woodworkers.

-We recommend understanding how your chainsaw works accordingly to model and type to avoid the common culprits of chainsaw problems.
+So, you better understand how your chainsaw works accordingly to model and type to avoid the common culprits of chainsaw problems.

 Choosing and Buying a Chainsaw + Proper Maintenance